httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a String as input_string, return an ASCII string suitable for use in a HTTP field value.

 0. Convert input_string into a sequence of ASCII characters; if conversion fails, fail serialization.
-1. If input_string contains characters in the range %x00-1f or %x7f (i.e., not in VCHAR or SP), fail serialisation.
+1. If input_string contains characters in the range %x00-1f or %x7f (i.e., not in VCHAR or SP), fail serialization.
 2. Let output be an empty string.
 3. Append DQUOTE to output.
 4. For each character char in input_string: